Foodie adventures in Queensland

 For more info and to book, visit towrisheepcheeses.com.au or call 0403 463 429

-Noosa Eat & Drink: a long lunch, a high tea soiree in the park and more
+Noosa Eat & Drink: a long lunch, a high tea soiree and more

 Noosa’s signature foodie event, the Noosa Eat & Drink Festival, has evolved, adapting to the unstable environment for events created by COVID.
 It’s now changed from the annual four-day event in May to a series of seasonal events throughout the year.
 Here’s a taste.